LithaSchutte/Streamlit-Rasa-Webapp/README.md

 # Implementation of the requests

-- Multipage webapp -> Folder pages added in the root directory with python files inside, each file represents a page
-- Requirements -> Requirements.txt is added with all the necessary dependencies, so that everything that is necessary can be downloaded in one command
+- A multipage streamlit web app is implemented using the standard streamlit file structure.
+All pages are in the Pages folder.
+- A requirements.txt files contains all the necessary dependencies
+- Data is imported from a csv file that is stored in the data folder.
+In the AppClass file, there is also a class for loading data in order to eliminate redundant code
-- Data is analyzed and visualized in the app -> Data page and Data Processing pages (second and third pages)
+- Data is analyzed and visualized in the app with pandas, seaborn and matplotlib.
+A radio box allows users to select which data they want to analyze, it differentiates between original data, processed date, and data with added synthetic data
+- Outliers are handled with the Z-score.
+This formula calculates how many standard deviations a data point is away from the mean distribution and capps it accordingly.
-- Data is transformed so that it can be used in the app -> Data Processing page
+- Data is transformed so that it can be used in the app.
+Irrelevant columns are dropped, as are columns that had too many missing values.
+Missing values can be filled by different algorithms, depending on radio button selection.
-- Input widgets -> 4 sliders and 2 percent stuff in the regression models page
-- Scikit-learn algorithms -> multiple regression methods
+- 50% of Fake data is generated in the app.
+Functions for generating fake data are imported from the generate_fake_data.py file to be used elsewhere in the app.
+For generating fake data the random module and scipy.stats are used.
+Logical constraints are also added to certain features to make sure that the data is realistic
+- 6 Input widgets are created in order to alter features for making a prediction.
+4 are slided and two are spin boxes.
+This is found on the regression models page.
+The inputs are then parsed to the model for make a prediction.
+- 4 different Scikit-learn algorithms are implemented in the app, user can make a radio button selection to choose a model.
+An object-oriented implementation of regression is developed in the RegressionModel class in the AppClass.py in order to streamline the use of different modules and their attributes.
+- A rasa chatbot is implemented by customising the data .yml files.
+Fine-tuning is achieved through customising the config file.
+Additional and dynamic functionality is added to the rasa bot through custom actions.
+The actions allow the bot to answer specific questions about the data and the original data file is queried for this purpose.
+Necessary error-handling is also implemented to ensure smooth conversation flow.
 # Work done